 Summer diary · Val di Sangro, Abruzzo

-One of those days I visited Roccascalegna — a medieval castle perched dramatically on a rocky spur above the Val di Sangro, founded in the twelfth century.
+One of those days we visited Roccascalegna — a medieval castle perched dramatically on a rocky spur above the Val di Sangro, founded in the twelfth century.
 The guide's storytelling made the stones come alive: history you don't just hear, you feel in your chest.
 We took some beautiful photos up on those walls.
 Afterwards we ate at a nearby restaurant — simple and careful, the kind of place that takes quiet pride in every detail without making a fuss about it.

 The road up to Buonanotte.
 It takes a while — but it's worth every metre.